git-hulk/git-hulk.github.io/_posts/2020-02-06-hello-world.md

 ---
-title: Welcome
+title: Hello, welcome to my blog
-tags: TeXt
+tags: welcome
-layout: article
 ---

 Become a coding pro and create a development branch of your site.
 Each time you want to fix a bug or add a new feature you can create a copy of your master branch, make your changes, and then merge that branch to the master branch.
 The idea is to keep the master branch clean.